 OLENTANGY COST-REDUCTION MEASURES 2013-14

-- As a self-insured organization, have realized savings of more than $500,000 in Workers’ Compensation premiums and related expenses; and, since becoming self-insured in 2009, the district has achieved total savings of $2,038,216.
+- As a self-insured organization, the district has realized a savings of more than $500,000 in Workers’ Compensation premiums and related expenses.
+Since becoming self-insured in 2009, the district has saved a total of $2,038,216.

-- During the summer months, a 10-hour, four-day workweek initiative achieved $282,752 in savings since 2011 by reducing utility and similar operating costs.
+- During the summer months, a 10-hour, four-day workweek schedule has resulted in $282,752 in savings since 2011 by reducing utility and similar operating costs.

-- As part of a thorough review of new-school-year classroom staffing levels, achieved savings of $780,877 by adjusting the new-hire process.
+- As part of a thorough review of new school-year classroom staffing levels, the district achieved savings of $780,877 by adjusting the new-hire process.

 OLENTANGY COST-REDUCTION MEASURES 2012-13